 Extend Device Expiration Dates (Renewals)

-Customers can extend expiration dates by purchasing additional license time, by applying unused licenses in their inventory, or retiring an old device and applying the remaining license time to a new device.
+Customers can extend expiration dates by purchasing additional license time, by queuing unused licenses in their inventory to a device, or retiring an old device and queuing the remaining license time to a different device.

 NOTE: A customer can only apply an active license to a device that does not currently have a license associated with it (e.g. a new device or a device that does not have an active license associated with it).
 A customer cannot stop a license from burning.